Average analytic ranks of elliptic curves over number fields: Abstract

 \section{Abstract}

-We give a conditional bound for the average analytic rank of elliptic curves over an arbitrary number field.
-In particular, under the assumptions that all elliptic curves over a number field $K$ are modular and have $L$-functions which satisfy the Generalized Riemann Hypothesis, we show that the average analytic rank of isomorphism classes of elliptic curves over $K$ is bounded above by $3\deg(K)+1/2$.
-A key ingredient in the proof of this result is to give asymptotics for the number of elliptic curves over an arbitrary number field with a prescribed local condition; these results will follow from general results for counting points of bounded height on weighted projective spaces with a prescribed local condition.
+A conditional bound is given for the average analytic rank of elliptic curves over an arbitrary number field.
+In particular, under the assumptions that all elliptic curves over a number field $K$ are modular and have $L$-functions which satisfy the Generalized Riemann Hypothesis, it is shown that the average analytic rank of isomorphism classes of elliptic curves over $K$ is bounded above by $(9\deg(K)+1)/2$, when ordered by naive height.
+A key ingredient in the proof is giving asymptotics for the number of elliptic curves over an arbitrary number field with a prescribed local condition; these results are obtained by proving general results for counting points of bounded height on weighted projective stacks with a prescribed local condition, which may be of independent interest.